How to segment WooCommerce customers

 Conclusion

-Today we looked into different WooCommerce customer segmentation strategies.
-We went through each of the customer segmentation types in detail, with examples of how to implement them.
-By the end of the day, you should be able to segment customers based on your preferred segmentation strategy.
+Today, we examined different WooCommerce customer segmentation strategies.
+We reviewed each type in detail, with examples of implementing them.
+By the end of the day, you should be able to segment customers based on your preferred strategy.

 We hope you enjoy it, and see you again next time!